JSM2512/SOEN-6441-Warzone-Group-16-Winter-2024/README.md

 - Game rules and objectives
 - Instructions on how to play
 - Developer notes and design decisions
+- JavaDoc is also encorporated in the [Javadoc](https://github.com/JSM2512/WarZone-Game/tree/main/javadoc) folder

 ## CI/CD Pipeline
 The project uses a Continuous Integration/Continuous Deployment (CI/CD) [pipeline](https://github.com/JSM2512/WarZone-Game/actions) to ensure code quality and facilitate seamless deployment.
 The pipeline includes: